TsviyaOlender/NeuralProgenitors/README.md

 - scCustomize (3.0.1)
 - SingleR (2.6.0)
 - SingleCellExperiment (1.26.0)
+## Installation guide
+All analyses were performed in R using RStudio.

+To run the code, install R (version 4.4.1 or later) and the required R packages listed above.
+The scripts can then be executed directly within RStudio.

 ## License
 This project is licensed under the MIT License – see the LICENSE file for details.